audreyfeldroy/cookiecutter-pypackage/docs/tutorial.rst

     pip install -r requirements_dev.txt

-If you have issues building the wheel for cryptography.
-Make sure that the required dependencies are installed.
+If you have issues building the wheel for cryptography, make sure that the required dependencies are installed.
 Follow the `Cryptography Instruction`_ for your OS

 .. _`Cryptography Instruction`: https://cryptography.io/en/latest/installation/